 Federated Mission Networking

-Federated Mission Networking (FMN) is a key contribution to the Connected Forces Initiative (CFI), helping Allied and partner forces to better communicate, train and operate together.
-The program aims to support command and control, as well as decision-making in future operations, by enabling improved information-sharing through common standards, protocols and procedures.
+Federated Mission Networking (FMN) is a key contribution in helping Allied and partner forces better communicate, train and operate together.
+The programme aims to support command and control, as well as decision-making in operations, by enabling improved information-sharing through common standards, protocols and procedures.

-FMN is based on the lessons learned from the Afghanistan Mission Network (AMN) – particularly the need for harmonised operational processes and scalable supporting systems for all future coalition missions.
+FMN is based on the lessons learned from operations in Afghanistan, particularly the need for harmonised operational processes and scalable supporting systems for all future missions.
 The objectives of FMN are to ensure consultation, command and control (C3), interoperability and readiness.
 FMN will underpin the Alliance’s ability to connect its information systems and operate effectively, including together with partners, on training, exercises and operations.

 Framework Nations Concept

-In June 2014, NATO defence ministers agreed the Framework Nations Concept, which sees groups of countries coming together for two purposes.
-Firstly, the FNC aims to maintain current capabilities and to act as a foundation for the coherent development of new capabilities in the medium to long term.
+In June 2014, NATO Defence Ministers agreed the Framework Nations Concept (FNC), which sees groups of countries coming together for two purposes.
+First, to maintain current capabilities and to act as a foundation for the coherent development of new capabilities in the medium to long term.
 This builds on the notion of multinational development of capabilities.
-Secondly, the Framework Nations Concept reinforces engagement between nations as a mechanism for collective training and exercises in order to prepare groupings of forces.
-For example, those Allies that maintain a broad spectrum of capabilities provide a framework for other Allies to “plug” into.
+Second, to reinforce engagement between countries as a mechanism for collective training and exercises in order to prepare groupings of forces.
+For example, those Allies that maintain a broad spectrum of capabilities provide a framework for other Allies to ’plug’ into.

 Strategic and intra-theatre lift capabilities

-Strategic and intra-theatre lift capabilities are a key enabler for operations and allow forces and equipment to be deployed quickly to wherever they are needed.
-While there is significant procurement nationally, many Allies have pooled resources, including with partner countries, to acquire new capacities for additional transport to swiftly move troops, equipment and supplies across the globe.
+Strategic and intra-theatre lift capabilities are a key enabler for operations.
+They allow forces to be quickly deployed to wherever they are needed and sustained in a timely manner.
+While there is significant procurement nationally, many Allies have pooled resources, including with partner countries, to acquire new capabilities for additional transport to swiftly move troops, equipment and supplies across the globe.

 Countering improvised explosive devices

 As seen in Afghanistan and elsewhere, improvised explosive devices (IEDs) have proven to be the weapon of choice for non-conventional adversarial forces.
-NATO must be prepared to counter IEDs in any land or maritime operation involving asymmetrical threats, in which force protection will remain a paramount priority.
+NATO must be prepared to counter IEDs in any operation involving asymmetrical threats, in which force protection will remain a paramount priority.

-Institutionalising counter-IED lessons learned across the last two decades of operations, NATO’s ambitious Counter-IED Action Plan has increased its focus on capabilities for attacking threat networks behind these destructive devices.
+Institutionalising counter-IED lessons learned across more than two decades of operations, NATO’s ambitious Counter-IED Action Plan has increased its focus on capabilities for attacking threat networks behind these destructive devices.
 Although developed in the counter-IED context, such capabilities can also contribute to counter-piracy, counter-proliferation and counter-terrorism operations.

 Dismounted soldier systems

-In NATO operations, all individuals deployed in the field – regardless of whether they are soldiers, marines, sailors or airmen/airwomen – are equipped with the appropriate gear to successfully carry out their missions.
-In order to maximise battlefield effectiveness and survivability, it is essential that everything soldiers are wearing, carrying and consuming is safe, interoperable and reliable.
-As such, the aim of dismounted soldier systems is the standardization and harmonisation of individual combat and support equipment for NATO and partner nations.
+In NATO operations, all individuals deployed in the field – regardless of whether they are soldiers, marines, sailors or air personnel – need to be equipped with the appropriate gear to successfully carry out their missions.
+In order to maximise battlefield effectiveness and survivability, it is essential that everything soldiers are wearing, carrying and consuming is technologically superior, safe, interoperable and reliable.
+As such, the aim of dismounted soldier systems is the modernisation, standardization and harmonisation of individual combat and support equipment for NATO and partner countries.
+It is crucial that all equipment, including vehicles and other platforms, provides adequate accommodation of embarked soldiers carrying full gear and ensures that their data and power connectivity needs are met with fully interoperable systems.

-The NATO Deployable Air Base (NDAB) concept provides NATO with the capability to deliver a deployed air base, which in the worst-case scenario would be built up from a bare-base airfield.
-The NDAB is designed to support military operations 24/7 in all weathers.
-With the addition of Deployable Air Traffic services the NDAB could also be available for use by civil air traffic.
+The NATO Deployable Air Base (NDAB) concept through Deployable Air Base Activation Modules (DAAM) provides NATO with the capability to deliver a deployed air base, which in the worst-case scenario would be built up from a bare-base airfield.
+The NDAB is designed to support military operations 24/7 in all weather conditions.
+With the addition of Deployable Air Traffic services, the NDAB could also be available for use by civil air traffic.

 Digital acoustic underwater networks

 Aimed at enhancing anti-submarine warfare capabilities, NATO has developed the first-ever standard for digital underwater acoustic communications.
-Based upon the JANUS protocol, this standard is a key enabler for interoperability of maritime underwater systems.
+Based upon the JANUS protocol (the first international digital underwater communication protocol, developed by NATO’s Centre for Maritime Research and Experimentation), this standard is a key enabler for interoperability of maritime underwater systems.
 The advanced capability provides NATO maritime forces with a key technological edge as part of its efforts to improve maritime engagement capabilities across the Alliance.

 Modular ship design